Spin noise of exciton-polaritons in microcavities

-\emph{Model.} The dynamics of the exciton-polariton spin doublet can be described with the pseudospin approach where the density matrix of polariton state with the wavevector $\bm k$ can be written as $\hat \rho_{\bm k} = N_{\bm k} \hat I + \bm S_{\bm k} \cdot \hat{\bm \sigma}$.
-Here $\hat I$ is the unit $2\times 2$ matrix, $\hat{\bm \sigma}$ is a pseudovector composed of Pauli matrices, $N_{\bm k}$ is the spin-average occupancy of the state $\bm k$, and $\bm S_{\bm k}$ is the pseudospin of polariton in this state.
-In what follows we focus on the dynamics of the ground state, corresponding to $\bm k=0$ and treat all other states in the system as a reservoir.
-Correspondingly, we omit $\bm k$ subscript in the notations.
-The pseudospin components $S_{\alpha}$, where $\alpha=\{x,y,z\}$ is the Cartesian index, correspond to the polarization of emission: $S_z/N$ gives its circular polarization degree, while $S_x/N$ and $S_y/N$ give the linear polarization degree in the axis frames $(xy)$ and $ (x^{\prime }y^{\prime })$ rotated by $45^{\circ}$ with respect to each other.~\cite{microcavities} The dynamics of the occupation number and the polariton pseudospin is governed by the set of kinetic equations~\cite{PhysRevLett.92.017401}
+\emph{Model.} The dynamics of the exciton-polariton spin doublet can be described with the pseudospin approach where the density matrix of polariton state with the wavevector $\bm k$ can be written as $\hat{\rho}_{\bm k}=N_{ \bm k}\hat{I}+\bm S_{\bm k}\cdot \hat{\bm\sigma }$.
+Here $\hat{I}$ is the unit $2\times 2$ matrix, $\hat{\bm\sigma }$ is a pseudovector composed of Pauli matrices, $N_{\bm k}$ is the spin-average occupancy of the state $\bm k $, and $\bm S_{\bm k}$ is the pseudospin of polaritons in this state.
+In what follows we focus on the dynamics of the ground state, corresponding to $\bm k=0$, treat all other states as a reservoir, and omit $\bm k$ subscript in the notations.
+The pseudospin components $S_{\alpha }$, where $\alpha =\{x,y,z\}$ is the Cartesian index corresponding to the polarization of emission: $S_{z}/N$ gives its circular polarization degree, while $S_{x}/N$ and $S_{y}/N$ give the linear polarization degree in the axes frames $(xy)$ and $(x^{\prime }y^{\prime })$ rotated by $45^{\circ }$ with respect to each other.~\cite{microcavities} The dynamics of the occupation number and the polariton pseudospin is governed by the set of kinetic equations~\cite{0268-1242-25-1-013001}

-where $\tau _{0}$ is the lifetime of polaritons in the ground state, $\bm \Omega $ is the effective magnetic field arising from (i) anisotropy of the system and (ii) from polariton-polariton interactions, its explicit form will be given below.
-The scalar, $Q_{n}\{N,\bm S\}$, and pseudovector, ${\bm Q}_{s}\{\bm S,N\}$, collision integrals describe arrival and departure of the particles into the ground state.
-The general form of the collision integrals is presented in Ref.~\cite{PhysRevLett.92.017401} for the polariton-phonon interaction and in Ref.~\cite{glazov05a,PhysRevB.73.073303} for the polariton-polariton interaction.
+where $\tau _{0}$ is the lifetime of polaritons in the ground state, $\bm \Omega $ is the effective magnetic field arising from anisotropy of the system and from polariton-polariton interactions, its explicit form will be given below.
+The scalar, $Q_{n}\{N,\bm S\}$, and pseudovector, ${\bm Q}_{s}\{\bm S,N\}$, collision integrals describe arrival and departure of the particles into the ground state, see Refs.~\cite{0268-1242-25-1-013001,PhysRevB.73.073303} for general expressions.
 Here we adopt their simplest form